QCP: A Practical Separation Logic-based C Program Verification Tool: Overview of QCP

-Figure~\ref{fig:QCPframe} illustrates the QCP framework.
-For input annotated C programs, QCP performs symbolic execution to generate verification conditions (VCs).
-During execution, QCP employs a separation logic solver to automatically transform separation logic assertions when necessary.
-This solver is built upon an abductive reasoning system, Stellis~\cite{Stellis}.
-The generated VCs are subsequently verified by a lightweight SMT solver, which automatically discharges provable conditions.
-QCP exports the remaining VCs to Rocq for manual proof construction.
-This framework design combines the advantages of existing verification tools: it preserves Rocq's expressiveness and proving power through manual proofs while leveraging SMT solvers to improve automation and efficiency.
+As shown in previous examples in Figure~\ref{fig:sll_free} and~\ref{fig:LosListDelete}, users can use assertion annotations to verify a C function against its primitive specification.
+Given an input annotated C function, QCP performs symbolic execution to compute the strongest postcondition and generates corresponding verification conditions (VCs).
+These VCs are then processed by an entailment solver, which automatically discharges some verification conditions.
+The entailment solver integrates a rule-based abductive reasoning system (similar to the one used in VeriFast) and a lightweight SMT solver.
+Any remaining VCs are exported to Rocq for manual proof construction.
+This design combines the strengths of existing verification tools: it retains Rocq's expressiveness and proving power through manual proof engineering, while enhancing automation and efficiency through the entailment solver.

-Stellis is a rule-based automated reasoning system for separation logic that supports user-defined predicates.
-Its inference rules, called "strategies", enable on-demand assertion transformations for abductive reasoning.
-These strategies can be invoked like operational commands such as \lstinline{open} and \lstinline{close} in VeriFast.
-Additionally, Stellis generates soundness proof obligations for each strategy.
-Users can formally verify these obligations in Rocq, thereby guaranteeing the correctness of all entailment derivations.

-We employ a singly-linked list deallocation example to illustrate the QCP workflow.
-Figure~\ref{fig:sll_free} demonstrates a loop-based implementation along with its corresponding specification and loop invariants.
-The predicate \lstinline{listrep}, conventionally used to describe the structural properties of singly-linked lists, is defined as follows:

-The \lstinline{listrep} predicate specifically characterizes that pointer \lstinline{x} references a singly-linked list, without concerning itself with the list's contents or other attributes.
-Indeed, for the free function's verification, we only need to ensure the input constitutes a valid singly-linked list.
-Throughout the verification process, we must guarantee that \lstinline{x->next} remains properly accessible, which requires solving the following entailment:
+We now proceed to demonstrate the QCP verification process using the function in Figure~\ref{fig:sll_free}.
+Throughout the verification, it must be guaranteed that \lstinline{x->next} remains properly accessible for the store operation at line 14, which requires solving the following entailment:

-Here, the annotation \lstinline{x->next} indicates that we hold both the permission for \lstinline{x} and the access permission to its \lstinline{next} field.
-QCP automatically performs separation logic derivations using Stellis, which ensures predicate unfolding occurs only when necessary rather than exhaustively unfolding all unfoldable predicates.
-This mechanism enables QCP to handle complex separation logic while avoiding unnecessary unfolding, thereby improving performance.
+At line 19, the user introduces a new assertion annotation to unfold the \lstinline{listrep(x)} predicate, ensuring that the symbolic execution of the read operation on \lstinline{x->next} at line 19 can proceed correctly.
+For this user-introduced annotation, QCP generates the following verification condition: